b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 The reason I mentioned it is not for you to place bets on chess matches but to point on similarities to statistical practice.

 For instance, there is a method named [one-way ANOVA](https://en.wikipedia.org/wiki/One-way_analysis_of_variance) (we will discuss it in one of the upcoming chapters).
 Sometimes it requires to conduct a so called [post-hoc test](https://en.wikipedia.org/wiki/Post_hoc_analysis).
-There are quite a few of them to choose from (see the link above).
+There are quite a few of them to choose from (see the link above) and they rely on different assumptions.
 For instance one may do Fisher's LSD test or Tukey's HSD test.
 Which one to choose?
 I think you should choose the test that is better suited for the job (based on your knowledge and recommendations from the experts).

 Regarding the above mentioned tests.
-Fisher's LSD test was introduced by [Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) (what a surprise).
+Fisher's LSD test was introduced by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) (what a surprise).
 LSD stands for **L**east **S**ignificant **D**ifference.
 Some time later [John Tukey](https://en.wikipedia.org/wiki/John_Tukey) considered it to be too lenient (too easily rejects $H_{0}$ and declares significant differences) and offered his own test (operating on different assumptions) as an alternative.
 For that reason it was named HSD which stands for **H**onestly **S**ignificant **D**ifference.
 I heard that statisticians recommend to use the latter one (although in practice I saw people use either of them).

 ### Solution to Exercise 5 {#sec:statistics_intro_exercise5_solution}